If you are reading this then I am guessing you either love Pinterest as much as I do or you need to earn more money. Or maybe both.

 You want to stand out from the crowd.
 To make pins that are unique and better than other affiliates.

-Two other bits of advice.
+More bits of advice.
 Don’t use URL shorteners as Pinterest have advised they don’t always track correctly.
 You would hate to put all this work in and then not get the commission for sales.
 The other bit is to make your descriptions unique.
 You will be competing with lots of other pinners wanting to earn money too so make your descriptions unique and compelling.
+You can use a scheduler like Tailwind which can do a lot of the hard work for you.

 Lastly, as said before, pin other peoples content too.
 Your aim is to be an authority in a niche.
-That way people put there trust in yuo as they belive you know all about your miche and they hopefully click your links and purchase.
+That way people put there trust in you as they belive you know all about your niche and they hopefully click your links and purchase.